stevleibelt/incubator/component/php/batch_job/README.md

 ## Unsorted Ideas

+* basic rest api like (HTTP METHOD)
+    * /api/batch (GET, PUT, DELETE) - create or delete a new batch, PUT returns a new id, GET returns list with current availabe batches and their current status
+    * /api/batch/{id} (POST, DELETE) - add items to a batch or delete the whole batch
+    * /api/process-batch (POST) - start a batch processing with mandatory parameters "successful callback url", "error callback url" and "batch id"
 * use uuid to generate batch ids
     * [uuid - lootils](http://packagist.org/packages/lootils/uuid) (v5, and unit tests)
     * [uuid - laravel](http://packagist.org/packages/webpatser/laravel-uuid) (v5, no unit tests) (v5, no unit tests)